alanverresen/bvl-api/README.rst

     :target: https://bvl-api.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-Python package used to retrieve data about Flemish basketball competitions using the public API of Basketbal Vlaanderen.
+bvl-api is a python package used for retrieving data about Flemish basketball competitions using the public API of Basketbal Vlaanderen.

 ==============================================================================